 - Search for “Control Panel” and open it.

-- In the Control Panel, set "View by" as "Category" and click on the "User Accounts" link.
+- Set “View by” as “Category” and click the “User Accounts” link on the Control Panel page.

-- Now, click on the user account you want to change the name of.
+- Now, click on the user account you want to change the name.

-- In this page, click on the "Change the account name" link.
+- Click on the “Change the account name” link.

-- To make the changes take effect, you need to reboot Windows.
-So, right-click on the start menu and select "Shut down or sign out -> Restart" option.
+- To make the changes take effect, you should reboot Windows.
+So, right-click on the start menu and select the “Shut down or sign out -> Restart” option.

-- After restarting, you will see the new user name in all places including on the lock screen.
+- After restarting, you will see the new user name in all places, including the lock screen.

-If the above did not work or if you are looking for an alternative method to rename Windows user account then you can use the Local Users and Groups manager a.k.a lusrmgr.msc tool.
+Windows 10 and 11 have a nifty tool called lusrmgr.msc to rename the user account name.
+If the above method did not work or you are looking for an alternate way to rename a Windows user account, you can use the Local Users and Groups Manager, a.k.a lusrmgr.msc tool.
 The good thing is, compared to the control panel, this method is pretty straightforward and takes fewer steps.

-- Open the Run dialog box by pressing the keyboard shortcut Win + R.
+- Open the Run dialog box with Win + R shortcut.

 - The above action will open the Local Users and Group manager.
 Go to the “Users” folder and find your user account.